 About now we are asking where we can look to see a model of such an extraordinary love.
 Jesus has come, not only as the Last Adam to permanently deal with our sin problem, but also as the Second Man.
 Jesus is the first fully human being since Adam sinned.

-Gods’ part and our part.
-God initiates and we respond.
+Gods’ part and our part as we partner with the Spirit.
+God God initiates and we respond.
 Our enemy attempts to confuse us right here.
 Either to attempt to do God’s part and be discouraged when we fail or yield our part to God, which He won’t do.
-He respects our dignity as image-bearers to much.
+He respects our dignity as image-bearers too much.

 We will be attacked in this world.
 That’s a given.
 How can we learn to spiral down less often and bounce more quickly?
 I suggest a practical, flexible model that begins with God’s presence and provision and provides answers for our problems.